 In most cases there is a right of appeal against the relevant authority's decision; that is, a right of appeal on the merits against a refusal or against the imposition of conditions which are regarded as unreasonable or inappropriate.

 Each of the following three regions allow for the ability for a party to appeal against a decision.

-In the Flemish Region, in the integrated permit procedure, permits can be delivered by the municipal council, the Deputation of the Province of the Flemish Government.
+In the Flemish Region, in the integrated permit procedure, permits can be delivered by the municipal council, the Deputation of the Province or the Flemish Government.
 The possibilities of appeal change as following:

 The legal effect of an annulment of the Council for Permit Disputes is that the relevant decision is considered to have never existed in law.
 The legal effect of a suspension of a permit decision, is that this decision has no legal effect, for as long as it is suspended.
 The Council for Permit Disputes decides on the suspension procedure before it decides on the annulation procedure.

-In the Walloon Region, the Code for Territorial Development provides that the decision regarding a building permit is again made in most cases by the municipal council (in some exceptional cases by the regional authorized public planning officer).
-The applicant (or the municipal council in the case of a decision of the regional authorized public planning officer) can file an appeal against the decision with the Walloon Minister of Public Planning.
+In the Walloon Region, the Code for Territorial Development provides that the decision regarding a permit is again made in most cases by the municipal council (in some exceptional cases by the regional authorized public planning officer).
+The applicant (or the municipal council in the case of a decision of the regional authorized public planning officer) can file an appeal against the decision with the Government of the Walloon Region.
 Against this decision, an appeal in (suspension and) annulation can be filed with the Council of State.